Index

 The main presenting issues for parents were as follows:

-Information relating to the impact of the COVID-19 pandemic on children and young people’s mental health is available at a national level, and it is probable that similar effects have occurred among Hull’s children and young people.
+Whilst the trends below illustrate the impact of the COVID-19 pandemic on children and young people’s mental health at a national level, and it is probable that similar effects have occurred among Hull’s children and young people.

 The State of the Nation 2021 and 2022 reports also give the trends over time for England for the 2020/21 and 2021/22 academic years among primary school pupils (aged 5-11 years) giving the parent-reported wellbeing ratings for happiness and anxiety.